FreakC-Foundation/FreakC/README.md

 Notice that it will generate a file with a Hello World example in it, if you just want to create an empty file, type:

     freakc project_name --create --empty

+To delete all stdlib files generated, type:

+    freakc --clrlib

+To delete all Batch files, type:

+    freakc --clrbat

 To show all options and usage, type: